 Alternatively, get yourself a dedicated, sacrificial dry bag to pack out your wag bags and keep odors at bay.
 Use dedicated human waste containers where available, but as of this writing, it’s okay to use household containers as long as you’ve used a gelling agent.

 Tips for Responsible Dispersed Camping

 One of the biggest tragedies of dispersed camping is losing it.
 Abused areas tend to draw the attention of land managers.
 This often results in the closure of the area for restoration.
-In the case of popular areas where the pressure is unrelenting, the development of amenities that ultimately warrant a fee, closures of adjacent lands and, maybe someday, a difficult reservation to nail.
+In the case of popular areas where the pressure is unrelenting, it can ultimately result in the development of amenities that legitimately warrant a fee, closures of adjacent lands and, maybe someday, a difficult reservation to nail.

 In addition to handling your waste properly, there are also some key things you can do that will keep these areas beautiful and open to all.
 While you should always heed the established Leave No Trace Principles, here are a few key ones and how they apply uniquely to dispersed camping.